Dental implants in Gaithersburg, Silver Spring & Frederick

 What is a dental implant?

 Dental implants are made of titanium.
 A completed implant includes three pieces: the implant itself (a titanium screw that is placed in the jawbone), the abutment (a connector between the implant and crown), and the crown (the part that is visible and looks like a tooth).
-Dr. Romanow, Dr. Wentworth or Dr. Leonard will place the implant and the abutment, and the crown will be completed by your general dentist.
+Dr. Romanow or Dr. Wentworth will place the implant and the abutment, and the crown will be completed by your general dentist.

 Time is of the Essence